dimitriStoidis/GenGAN/README.md

 ### Gender Recognition
 Run `python GenderNet.py`

-<p>Load the pre-trained model in `/models/model.ckpt-90_GenderNet.pt` for evaluation or train GenderNet from scratch.
+Load the pre-trained model in `/models/model.ckpt-90_GenderNet.pt` for evaluation or train GenderNet from scratch.

 ### Speaker Verification